Residence Life

 Email Address: peraltal@newpaltz.edu

 Meetings can be made by appointment.
-Please contact me through email or phone in order to schedule.
+Please get in touch with me through email or phone to schedule.

 RA Office: (845) 257-5500